toggledbits/DeusExMachina/README.md

 #### Final Scene ####

-DEMII allows a "final scene" to run when DEMII is disabled or turns off the last light after the "lights out" time.
+DEMII allows a "final scene" to run when DEMII is explicitly disabled, stops due to the house mode changing to an "inactive" mode (one in which DEMII is not supposed to run), or turns off the last light after the "lights out" time.
 This could be used for any purpose.
 I personally use it to make sure a whole-house off is run, but you could use it to ensure your alarm system is armed, or your garage door is closed, etc.

 The scene can differentiate between DEMII being disabled and DEMII just going to sleep by checking the `Target` variable in service `urn:upnp-org:serviceId:SwitchPower1`.
 If the value is "0", then DEMII is being disabled.
 Otherwise, DEMII is going to sleep.
 The following code snippet, added as scene Lua, will allow the scene to only run when DEMII is being disabled: